STORM-IRIT/Radium-Engine/doc/developer/buildchain.md

 Generating done
 CMake Project was parsed successfully.
 ~~~
-Whats is happening here, is that the dependencies of RadiumCore are fetched using git, then
+Whats is happening here, is that the dependencies of Core are fetched using git, then
 configured using cmake, built, and installed to ${CMAKE_INSTALL_PREFIX} of Radium.
 \see File `cmake/externalFunc.cmake` for technical details.